Viktor Sokolov (naval officer): Early life and service

-Staff appointments with the Pacific and Northern Fleets (1998-2013)
+Staff appointments with the Pacific and Northern Fleets (1998–2013)

-Sokolov was then appointed chief of staff of the 187th division of minesweepers from September 1993 until September 1994, and then as commander of the 81st division of minesweepers of the Pacific Fleet, from September 1994 until August 1995.
+Sokolov was then appointed chief of staff of the 187th Division of minesweepers from September 1993 until September 1994, and then as commander of the 81st Division of minesweepers of the Pacific Fleet, from September 1994 until August 1995.
 He entered the N. G. Kuznetsov Naval Academy on 1 September that year, and graduated on 30 July 1998.

-After completing the courses at the N. G. Kuznetsov Naval Academy in 1998 Sokolov became head of the operational management department at the Pacific Fleet's headquarters, followed by chief off staff and then commander of a brigade of surface ships.
+After completing the courses at the N. G. Kuznetsov Naval Academy in 1998 Sokolov became head of the operational management department at the Pacific Fleet's headquarters, followed by chief of staff and then commander of a brigade of surface ships.
 He took the advanced courses at the Military Academy of the General Staff of the Armed Forces, and on graduating in 2006, became deputy commander, and then commander, of the Primorsky Flotilla.
 In 2012 he moved to the Northern Fleet and took command of the Kola Flotilla.